-Over the years, working with my son, Sam, we’ve created a handful of on-demand books for artists.
+Over the years, we at Many Voices (Sam, Janine and I) created a handful of on-demand books for artist friends.
 The first project, nearly a decade ago, was Faith in Winter, a collection of poetry by Edward Hyland.
 Edward dedicated his life to supporting developmentally disabled individuals, but he also had a gift for poetry.
 The book was created as Edward confronted a terminal illness, and was completed in time for him to see it.

-More recently, we’ve collaborated with three photographers, each navigating significant life challenges, to help them bring their work to life in book form.
-These on-demand projects aren’t conventionally mass-produced books; instead, they’re created one copy at a time.
+More recently, we’ve collaborated on in-demand books with three photographers, each of whom were navigating significant life challenges.
+These on-demand projects weren’t conventionally publisher-produced books, but are made available to those interested one copy at a time.

-Our latest on-demand project is The Shaking Off by James Lukoski.
-By way of introducing you to this book, we’re including the postscript:
+Our on-demand effort is The Shaking Off by James Lukoski.
+By way of introducing you to this on-demand book, we’re including the postscript.
+Please note that we are also making the PDF of the book available at no charge.

 I first came to know Jim Lukoski in 1979 when I was a teacher, he a student at ICP.
 He was good-looking, hard-living, had a great sense of humor.
 Over the next decade, we had a go at being roommates, accompanied each other on assignments, fostered a true, if at times troubled friendship.
 My fondest memory of Jim is his treatment of my first wife, Dorothea.
 When Dorrie was most ravaged by cancer, he would make her laugh, remind her that she was beautiful.